Smelling Heat Pump Odors

 Household rodents sometimes enter your heat pump or ducts and then die.
 The result is an unpleasant sulfur smell as your unit circulates air.
 Depending on the state of decay, this may need special removal precautions best left to trained professionals.

 Regardless of the smell, seek to find the source quickly to prevent more extensive damage to your heat pump system.
-Call to schedule a heat pump maintenance appointment with one of our NATE-certified service technicians at (WTR) West Texas Refrigeration.
+Call to schedule a heat pump maintenance appointment with one of our NATE-certified service technicians at (WTR) WTR.

 Image provided by iStock